pedestal/pedestal/app/docs/design-spec.md

 ```

 Each vector above has a pattern which could match a message.
 Remember
-that patterns are pairs that represent a [component id](#component-identifiers) and an event or
+that patterns are pairs that represent a [component
-op.
-In the data above we do not wrap the pattern in brackets so that
+id](#component-identifiers) and an event or op.
+In the data above we
+do not wrap the pattern in brackets so that the configuration will be
-the config will be more readable.
-Each vector could include any number
+more readable.
+Each vector could include any number of pairs.
+For
-of pairs.
-For example:
+example:

 ```clj
 [some-function [:ui :b :c] :click [:ui :e :f] :click]
 ```

-is a valid config vector.
+is a valid configuration vector.

 This raises a question.
 How do we match the message above with these
 patterns and what do we pass to the function?
 It seems reasonable to